Understanding LTE Meaning: What Does LTE Mean and How It Works

 Does LTE work during power outages?

-Yes, LTE often stays active during outages since cell towers have backup batteries.
+Yes, LTE often stays active during internet outages since cell towers have backup batteries.
 However, prolonged blackouts might affect service if tower batteries drain.
 It’s more reliable than home Wi-Fi in emergencies, but not guaranteed forever.

 Why does my phone sometimes show “4G LTE” vs just “LTE”?